-Donner Memorial State Park in Truckee, California, is a splendid destination for those seeking to couple outdoor adventures with interesting history lessons.
+Donner Memorial State Park in Truckee, California, is a splendid destination for those seeking outdoor adventures with interesting history lessons.
 It sits along the Emigrant Trail, once followed by early settlers on their journey west, and is now a popular hiking spot with stunning views of the Sierra Nevada mountains.

 The park also houses a museum full of fascinating artifacts from the Donner Party.
 This group of settlers was famously forced to resort to cannibalism after finding themselves stranded in the area during a winter storm.